to help grow your business the right way.

 In addition to minimum order size to qualify for commission, many distributors also incorporate a minimum gross profit margin into their commission structure.
 Remember, the key to profitability is larger orders with larger margins and everyone wins when reps make higher commissions and your company makes more profit!
 Think strategically, adjust your commission structures and encourage your sales reps to focus on profitable clients and orders more often.
 Replace money-losing clients by prospecting for profitable clients – it’s ok to fire a client!

-To sell more, manage fewer clients and write fewer orders
+Sell more, manage fewer clients and write fewer orders.

-Every time I see a sales rep think strategically and cut their client list, two things always happen.
-They write fewer orders and sales increase.
+Every time I see a sales rep think strategically and cut their client list; two things always happen.
+They write fewer orders and their sales increase.

 They have 500 clients “on their list” but only 150 of them have purchased in the last year.
 This rep and the distributor are losing clients because he has no time to call on them proactively.
 The rep just deals with inbound requests for products, regardless of the order size, and is not thinking strategically about their book of business and the value of their time.
-Also, your company now has hundreds of under-serviced clients that used to buy from you and are no longer.
+Also, your company now has hundreds of under-serviced clients that used to buy from you and who now don't.

 SOLUTION: Review each rep’s client list annually.
 Let them choose 150 clients to keep in their book of business – they will naturally keep the best clients with the largest orders or best potential.
 The opportunity to focus on their “A” clients reaps significant rewards via more large orders.